GET A FREE CLAIM ASSESSMENT

 The NHS is one of the biggest healthcare systems in the world.
 It is also the oldest publicly funded healthcare system anywhere in the world, and a leading player that other countries seek to emulate.
 Every year, the NHS does a wonderful job of providing a high standard of medical care to millions of patients.
 Unfortunately, things can go wrong and these can be devastating to the affected patients and their families.
 In cases like these, you may consider suing the NHS.

 If you have suffered an illness or injury as a result of medical negligence at the NHS, you might become worried about what the future holds.
-This guide is designed to help you understand your rights and the best steps to take if you are considering making an NHS claim.
+This guide is designed to help you understand your rights, how you can meet specialist NHS malpractice lawyers and the best steps to take if you are considering making an NHS claim.

 NHS negligence is a term that describes substandard medical care you received from the NHS.
 Most medical procedures come with a degree of risk.
 However, your healthcare provider owes you a duty of care to ensure reasonable steps are taken to avoid these risks.
 If he/she fails to takes these steps and you are harmed, it may be considered medical negligence.